-One good example of the failure of local authorities to source, test, monitor, and distribute safe drinking water to its community is the case in the city of Flint Michigan in USA.
+One example of the failure of local authorities to access, test, monitor, and distribute safe drinking water to its community is the case in the city of Flint, Michigan U.S.A.

-Several months prior to September 2014, Flint sourced its city water from Detroit Water and Sewerage Department (DWSD).
-Flint’s water authority decided to source its drinking water from the Flint River, even though they were not prepared enough to undertake this major switch.
+Several months before September 2014, Flint sourced its city water from the Detroit Water and Sewerage Department (DWSD).
+Flint’s water authority decided to source its drinking water from the Flint River, even though they were not prepared enough to undertake this switch.

 Exposure to lead, especially for children, causes low IQ, shortened attention span, and increases in violence and antisocial behavior.
-It can adversely affect major organs of the body such as the reproductive organ.
+It can adversely affect organs of the body, such as the reproductive organ.
 The effects are irreversible.

 In July of 2015, reports were out that blood tests from the children in Flint had very high amounts of lead.
-Further independent tests were conducted and many of the samples confirmed that lead was present in the water, and were extremely higher that the acceptable limits.
+Further independent tests were conducted, and many of the samples confirmed that lead was present in the water and was higher than the acceptable limits.